GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 An object may be used by a classifier not because it meets the original requirement, but because it bears some percieved similarity with a noun already modified by the classifier. e.g cutting of (shavings, cut lock of hair - an by extension brush) and "dull percussive object" > drumstick > bow (for stringed instruments) > any musical utensils as well as a bow for archery and thus bent elongated shapes - thus a classifier gained a new subset of shapes

+not all classifiers below will be listed, there will be a minimum number, and extra ones wil be added randomly, with a great number generally preferred.
+The extensions will also be optionally added, and one classifier can have many extensions which may or may not appear.

 1. Objects with protruding top (hat, hill, mountain)
 2. orginised gathering of people, social organization ("family, army, tribe, clan, crowd)
 3. Small round objects (grain, bead, seed)